-Since 1958, URJ Eisner Camp has embodied the transformative power of Jewish camping.
-Children from Union for Reform Judaism congregations across the Northeast join together each summer to experience the fun and magic of this special community.
+URJ Eisner Camp harnesses the transformative power of Jewish camping, to create meaningful relationships that lay the foundation for our community.
+Children and teens from across the Northeast join together each summer to experience the fun and magic of our kehillah kedoshah (sacred community).

-Our caring and committed staff members (many of whom were campers themselves) strive to enrich the campers’ experiences by helping them build lasting friendships.
-These relationships lay the foundation for our summer community, providing encouragement and support.
-Campers embrace the challenges of learning new skills in athletics, aquatics, the arts, adventure, and nature programs.
-They immerse themselves in a wide range of innovative Jewish educational pursuits and creative spiritual experiences.
+Caring and committed staff strive to enrich the campers’ experiences by creating opportunities for them to build lasting friendships and become the best versions of themselves.
+Our staff cultivates curious minds and a creative spirit by providing encouragement and support as our campers embrace the challenges of learning new skills in athletics, aquatics, the arts, adventure, and nature programs.
+Grounded in Jewish values, the Eisner Camp community is immersed in a wide range of innovative educational pursuits and unique spiritual experiences.

-From the youngest of our day campers to the oldest of our Machon (Counselors-in-Training), every child who spends a summer at Eisner Camp returns home a little wiser, a little more self-confident, and a little more connected to the Jewish community.
-A summer at Eisner Camp is more than a summer of fun.
-A summer at Eisner Camp is meant to last a lifetime!
+From the youngest campers to the oldest of our Machon (Counselors-in-Training), every child and teen who spends a summer at Eisner Camp returns home wiser, more self-confident, and more connected to their Jewish roots.
+Eisner Camp is more than a summer of fun, Eisner Camp is summers that last a lifetime!